Stescyu/100-days-of-code/log.md

 ### Day 5: May 15, 2017

-**Today's Progress**: Completed most parts of this first project, need to link twitter button to copy quote for last step.
+**Today's Progress:** Completed most parts of this first project, need to link twitter button to copy quote for last step.
 Currently having trouble with that because the quote always return [object Object] when changed the .attr().
 Will have to ask for help for this part.
 Time to move onto next project (Local Weather App), signed up for the API, got the API key, and next is to implement the geolocation to the API endpoint. https://openweathermap.org/ used for weather API.

 **Thoughts:** Still need to get a better concept and understanding on AJAX to resolve the twitter.